 For good station reception, the antenna power supply must be turned ON to view local television stations.
-Turning the antenna power supply ON sends 12volt DC through the cable to the TV roof antenna turning the antenna amplifier ON.
+Turning the antenna power supply ON sends 12-volt DC through the cable to the TV roof antenna turning the antenna amplifier ON.
 Over-the-air HDTV signals are then fed to the TV from the antenna.

-Turn the antenna power supply OFF to view cable television or to use a VCR or DVD.
+Turn the antenna power supply OFF to view cable television or to use the DVD player.
 The ON/OFF switch is located on the wall plate for the antenna connection.
 An LED will light to indicate antenna power is ON.